Mullgate

 3. publish matching DNS A records

-4. run mullgate config validate --refresh or mullgate start
+4. run mullgate proxy validate --refresh or mullgate proxy start

 Saved configuration changed but runtime does not match